Why Does My Kitten Have Diarrhea?

 Yes — plain meat baby food (such as Beechnut or Gerber chicken or turkey) is gentle and easy to digest, making it a great short-term option.
 Always check the label to ensure it contains no onion, garlic, cornstarch, or other additives, as these are harmful to cats.

 Yes, plain pumpkin puree is safe and beneficial for kittens in small amounts.
-Use 1ml twice daily and make sure it's 100% plain pumpkin — not pumpkin pie filling, which contains spices and sugar.
+Use 1ml twice daily and make sure it’s 100% plain pumpkin — not pumpkin pie filling.
 Too much can cause constipation, so start small.

 Slippery elm is considered very safe for cats and kittens.
 For young kittens, ¼ teaspoon of powder mixed with ½ teaspoon of water given twice daily is a good starting point.
 Always let your vet know if your kitten has moderate or severe symptoms alongside the diarrhea.